FedRAMP/docs/docs/persistent-validation-and-assessment.md

 ## Requirements &amp; Recommendations

 !!! info ""
-    These requirements and recommendations apply ALWAYS to ALL FedRAMP Authorized cloud services and those seeking authorization based on the current Effective Date(s) and Overall Applicability of this standard.
+    These requirements and recommendations apply ALWAYS to ALL FedRAMP Authorized cloud services and those seeking authorization based on the current Effective Date(s) and Overall Applicability of this document.

 ### FRR-PVA-01 Persistent Validation